 New Year’s resolutions are easy to make and often difficult to keep.
 Research shows that only eight percent of resolutions are kept, but for anyone who has given up on a resolution, that statistic seems optimistic.

-Here are eight tips to help you reach your goals for 2021, as well as for years to come.
+Here are eight tips to help you reach your goals next year, as well as for years to come.

 Find little ways to save.
 You’ve likely seen plenty of personal finance tips on how eliminating small expenses can lead to big savings.
-In 2021, make it a priority to follow through on these little savings throughout the year.
+Next year, make it a priority to follow through on these little savings throughout the year.
 Some of our favorites include:

 Don’t visit the coffee shop every day.
 Or, at least a few days a week, downgrade from an expensive latte to a simple $2 cup of coffee.